udayraj-rgb/CivisID-National-ID-Registry-System-24BCE11159/README.md

 🏛️ CivisID: National ID Registry System

-CivisID is a Java-based CLI application designed to simulate the backend workflows of a real-world national citizen registration system.
-It emphasizes accuracy, scalability, data integrity, and persistence, making it far more capable than traditional console programs.
+CivisID is a Java-based CLI application designed to simulate the backend workflows of a real-world national citizen registration and verification system.
+Built with a focus on accuracy, scalability, security, data integrity, and persistent storage, it goes far beyond traditional console-based programs.

-Unlike basic applications that lose data after exiting, CivisID stores all citizens permanently using CSV files, making data portable, readable, and compatible with Excel, Google Sheets, and other tools.
+While basic Java applications lose data upon exit, CivisID ensures permanent storage using CSV-based data files, making all records easily exportable, readable, and compatible with tools like Excel, Google Sheets, and government data platforms.

+CivisID is designed to help the government maintain a centralized citizen database, enabling authorities to know essential details about each citizen—such as identity, age, address, phone number, and email—ensuring consistent and accurate record-keeping across departments.

+Each citizen is assigned a unique CivisID Number, which is used to:

+Verify authenticity of the user

+Prevent duplicate registrations

+Ensure secure access and identity validation

+Track updates made by the citizen or the authorities

+The application also collects email IDs and phone numbers, enabling the system to:

+Deliver government schemes, subsidies, and welfare updates

+Send important notifications, emergency alerts, and reminders

+Maintain direct communication between public departments and citizens

+Overall, CivisID replicates the fundamental features of national ID systems (similar to Aadhaar, SSN, etc.) by providing secure registration, validation, monitoring, and data persistence—all from a lightweight and efficient Java CLI environment.

 🚀 Key Features

 ✅ 1.
 Dynamic & Context-Aware Relative Logic

 The system intelligently adapts based on Gender and Marital Status: